top of page

 Screenshot 2024-02-24 at 12.47.12 PM.png

-Chicago & North Western opened the yard in 1929 and after which it was touted as
+Chicago & North Western opened the yard in 1929 and at the time it was touted as

 the largest such facility in the world.